milad1378yz/EvoCut/README.md

 # EvoCut

-**EvoCut** is a Python library that enhances Mixed-Integer Linear Programming (MILP) solving by injecting valid inequalities (cuts) into the model, effectively reducing the number of explored nodes and improving solver efficiency.
+**EvoCut** is a Python library that enhances Mixed-Integer Linear Programming (MILP) solving by injecting valid inequalities (cuts) into the model, effectively reducing the LP relaxation set and improving solver efficiency.

 ## Installation